Twilight of the Innocents

-Twilight of the Innocents is the fifth studio album by Irish rock band Ash.
-It was released on 29 June 2007, through Infectious Records.
+Twilight of the Innocents is the fifth studio album by Northern Irish rock band Ash.
+It was released on 2 July 2007, through Infectious Records.
 Following the departure of guitarist Charlotte Hatherley in early 2006, the band began recording their next album in New York City at Bang Studios, which they had leased from a friend of a friend.
 Frontman Tim Wheeler produced the recordings, with bassist Mark Hamilton and drummer McMurray acting as associate producers.
 Described as a pop and power pop album, Twilight of the Innocents placed emphasis on Hamilton's bass parts.